 - Perform a thorough inspection of the hydraulic hoses and fittings as described in publication 99930323, SAE J1273 (Hose and Hose Assemblies). - 2.
 Perform the Bar Service procedure as described under Saw Chain and Bar Maintenance.

 Annually

-If required by your organization, have the tool inspected by an Greenlee Authorized Service Center.
+If required by your organization's regulations, have the tool inspected by an Greenlee Utility authorized service center.